radiantlogic-v8/documentation-eoc/documentation/admin/integrations/manage-integrations.md

 ## Getting started

+Radiant Logic supports two integration types:

+- **Alert Integrations**: This integration allows you to automatically send application-related alerts to services such as Slack, Email, PagerDuty, and Webhook.

+- **Log Integrations**: This integration allows you to automatically send logs to platforms such as ElasticSearch, OpenSearch, Splunk, S3, SumoLogic, and Grafana Loki.

+> Note that for both integration types, you must have an existing account with the service where you intend to send alerts or logs.
+For example, to receive alerts in Slack, you'll need to have a channel already set up.

 The *Integrations* tab provides an overview of existing integrations and lists the label, integration type, and channel for each integration.

 ![image description](images/home.png)